microsoft/genaiscript/docs/cli.md

 Adds a run label that will be used in generating the trace title.

+### --cache

+Enables LLM caching in JSONL file under `.gptools/tmp/openai.gptools.jsonl`.
+Caching is enabled by default in VSCode but not for the CLI.

+### --temperature <number>

+Overrides the LLM run temperature.

 ## `tools`, manage GPtools

 ### gptools tools list